virtapi/installimage/README.md

 # installimage

-**installimage** is a collection of shell-scripts that can be used to install new machines quickly.
+**installimage** is a collection of shell-scripts that can be used to install physical and virtual machines quickly.

 ---